theGreatHerrLebert/ionmob/README.md

 ```

 #### Calculate experiment specific shifts of CCS values
-A linear shift can often be observed between two experiments coming from different sources.
+A linear shift in calculated CCS values can often be observed between two experiments coming from different sources.
 You can correct
-for this by calculating a shift factor that needs to be added to observed ion-mobilities.
+for this by calculating a shift factor that needs to be added to observed values.
 Optimally, use a set of high
 confidence identifications that contain at least tokenized sequences, charges and CCS values.
 They can then be used
 together with one of the training datasets as reference: